agpsl/songfiler/README.md

 Script to recursively search for mp3 files inside `<input_dir>`, rename as `<Track #> <Song title>.mp3` and move them to the `<Artist>/<Album title>` directory inside `<output_dir>`

+Tested on Linux (Gentoo), but since it is POSIX compliant, it _should_ work on macOS and WSL as well.

 ## Usage

 Usage: `songfiler <input_dir> <output_dir> [safe]`